Squarerootofpi/fh-research-public/research/john-poole.md

 # todo

-- Map out the tree of people and the pooles that are really researched
-- Isolate the SCC's of erroneous john's and sarah's that were generated
-- **Check the records used to generate each SCC to see if match the current researched tree of people john and sarah poole**
+-  **Check the sources to generate each person, and if it doesn't match a current person in familysearch, update the information.**
+  - Figure out how to check what things a source is attached to.
 - Merge any duplicates, or delete persons